 Text by Viola Haderlein

-Fast fashion is criticized for polluting the environment with low price policies and for exploiting textile workers.
-An exhibition in the Berlin Museum of European Cultures illuminates the "dark side of fashion".
-In doing so, she sensitizes consumers to a more conscious approach to clothing.
+Fast fashion is criticized, with the low price policy Environment to incriminate and exploit textile workers.
+An exhibition in the Berlin Museum of European Cultures illuminates the “dark side of the Fashion".
+In doing so, she sensitizes consumers to be more conscious about the topic dress.

 Fashion at any price: Fatal Fast Fashion

-The Fast-Fashion Industry converts billions of euros in sales every year.
-Without paying any attention to the inhumane working conditions or environmental impact prodcution processes involve.
-The fast fashion consumption is further fueled by influencers who distribute fashion videos via social media, so-called "clothing Hauls".
+True to the motto "What I do not know does not make me hot", the Fast-Fashion Industry converts billions of euros in sales every year.
+The fast fashion consumption is fueled by influencers who distribute fashion videos via social media, so-called "clothing Hauls".

-In sponsored product presentations, they introduce the lastest transient trends and thereby put the younger generation in an unrestrained buying mood.
-Countless fashion addicts storm into shops, both offline and online, in order to regularly satisfy their hunting instincts with fast trends.
+In sponsored product presentations, they present quick trends to buy again and put the younger generation in an unrestrained buying mood.
+Countless fashion addicts storm into stores and Online Storesto satisfy their hunting instincts with quick trends.
 But the cheap trend clothing comes at the expense of human rights and unreasonable working conditions.

-At the latest, the collapse of the textile factory Rana Plaza in Bangladesh in 2013, with over 1.000 dead, has awoken the public.
+At the latest, the collapse of the textile factory Rana Plaza in 2013 in Bangladesh, with over 1000 dead, has awoken the public.
 Nevertheless, there are still high-turnover shopping events such as Black Friday.
 They lure with radical low prices to get rid of stocks from overproduction.

 Fast fashion climax on Black Friday

-On the weekend of the 29th of November, the next Black Friday advertises with price dumping for clothing and fashion fans go back to bargain hunting.
-In their shopping spree, also called "binge shopping", only the quantity counts.
-The motto: As many parts for as lowest possible prices.
+If on the weekend of the 29.
+November 2019 the next Black Friday advertises with price dumping for clothing, fashion fans go back to bargain hunting.
+In shopping spree, also called "binge shopping", only the quantity counts, so many parts for a lowest possible price to get hold of.

-Sometimes a shirt costs less than a coffee.
-However, after "Rana Plaza", the general public first became aware of the sometimes catastrophic conditions in foreign textile mills.
+Sometimes a T-shirt costs less than a coffee.
+After "Rana Plaza", the general public first became aware of the sometimes catastrophic conditions in foreign textile mills.
 The price and production policy of the textile industry was called into question.

 In the following years, there were consequences; Textile workers' unions were formed, production conditions improved and wages raised.
-Nevertheless, there are still black sheep in the industry, which set their own rules in the law free free trade area.
+Nevertheless, there are still black sheep in the industry, which set their own rules in the free zone of law free.
 True to the motto, who produces the cheapest, gets the nod.
 As a result, textile workers are working under unacceptable conditions for wages far below the subsistence level.

 These and other grievances are documented in the interactive part of the exhibition "Fast-Fashion".
-With unambiguous transparency, it does not only question the practices of the textile industry, but also addresses the younger generation and the associated responsible handling of the topic.
-The visitor is invited to question his or her own consumer behavior.
+With unambiguous transparency, she not only questions the practices of the textile industry, but also addresses the younger generation and their responsible handling of the topic.
+The visitor is invited to question their own consumer behavior.

 Polluting textile production